Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \end{multicols}

 \begin{multicols}{2}

-\subsubsection{Low Frequencies 0-4Hz}
+\subsubsection{Low Frequencies (0-4Hz)}

-In the Delta band, no substantial changes in the average path length were observed along the experiment (see Fig.4 a).
-After the placement of the blindfold, a decrease in the order of 15\% on the average length was registered, compared to the time when the monkey had its eyes open.
-After the administration of the anesthetics, a decrease in the order of 5\% was observed, compared to the awake state (blindfolded) (see Table 3).
+In the Delta band, no substantial changes in the average path length were observed along with the experiment (see \hyperlink{FIGURE4}{$Figure \cdot 4$, \mbox{Sub-Figure A)}}.
+Compared to when the monkey had its eyes open, blindfolding the macaque has led to a decrease in the order of 15\% in the average path length.
+After administering the anesthetics, a decrease in the order of 5\% was observed compared to the awake state (blindfolded) (see \hyperlink{TABLE3}{$Table \cdot 3$}).

-\subsubsection{Medium Frequencies 4-30Hz}
+\subsubsection{Medium Frequencies (4-30Hz)}

-On medium frequencies, the act of blindfolding the macaque led to a slight decrease on the average path length of the networks.
-A similar behavior was observed in Theta, Alpha and Beta bands during the anesthetic induction process.
-A minute and a half after the administration of the Ketamine and Medetomidine cocktail, a substantial increase in the average path length in the order of 45\% in Theta and 50\% in Alpha and Beta occurred (see Table 3; Fig.4 b - d).
-A higher variation on the average path length was also observed when the monkey was anesthetized.
+On medium frequencies, the act of blindfolding the macaque led to a slight decrease in the average path length of the networks.
+Similar behavior occurred in the Theta, Alpha, and Beta bands during the anesthetic induction.
+A minute and a half after administering the Ketamine and Medetomidine cocktail, a substantial increase in the average path length in the order of 45\% in Theta and 50\% in Alpha and Beta occurred (see \hyperlink{TABLE3}{$Table \cdot 3$}; \hyperlink{FIGURE4}{$Figure \cdot 4$, \mbox{Sub-Figures B - D)}}.
+A higher variation in the average path length was also observed when the monkey was anesthetized.